StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 it may take multiple such round trips before it finally results in an appropriate reduction in sending rate.

-In contrast to queue buildup in the network, queue buildup at the sending device has different properties.
+In contrast to queue buildup in the network, queue buildup at the sending device has different properties regarding (i) security, (ii) packet size constraints, and (iii) immediacy.
-When it is the source device itself that is building up a backlog of unsent data, it has more freedom about to handle this.
+This means that when it is the source device itself that is building up a backlog of unsent data, designers of networking software have more freedom about how to manage this.

-When the source of the data and the location of the backlog is the same device, network security and trust concerns do not apply.
+(i) When the source of the data and the location of the backlog are the same physical device, network security and trust concerns do not apply.

-When the mechanism we use to communicate about queue state is a software API instead of packets sent though a network, we do not have the constraint of having to work within limited IP packet header space, and the delivery of queue state STOP/GO information to the source is immediate.
+(ii) When the mechanism we use to communicate about queue state is a software API instead of packets sent though a network, we do not have the constraint of having to work within limited IP packet header space.

+(iii) When flow control is implemented via a local software API, the delivery of STOP/GO information to the source is immediate.

-Direct backpressure can be achieved simply making an API call block, returning a Unix EWOULDBLOCK error, or using equivalent mechanisms in other APIs, and has the effect of immediately halting the flow of new data.
+Direct backpressure can be achieved simply making an API call block, or by returning a Unix EWOULDBLOCK error, or using equivalent mechanisms in other APIs, and has the effect of immediately halting the flow of new data.
 Similarly, when the system becomes able to accept more data,